 Morphological and tail dimorphism

-We quantified morphological dimorphism based on a dataset of 14 measurements taken from field captures: body mass, total and exposed culmen, commissure width, bill height, folded and spread wing length, wing width, wing shape and aspect ratio, wing taper, wing loading, wing area, and length of the longest rectrix.
-We measured only adult individuals, of both sexes where available, and averaged measurements among subspecies for a total of 109 species with complete data for both sexes that are included in the molecular phylogeny for the family (40).
-With these 14 morphological measurements, we performed a Principal Component Analysis (PCA) and kept all PC axes (Table S1).
-We included body mass in addition to other 13 morphological variables in the PCA to characterize sexual size differences that have been shown to be important for inter and intra-specific interactions (51).
-We then calculated Morphological Dimorphism (MD) using two approaches; first, as the Euclidean distance between males and females in the multidimensional space defined by the 14 PCs for each species; and second, by weighting this Euclidean distance by the proportion of variance explained by each PC axis.
-We evaluated which of the two approaches better approximated a simulated dataset of dimorphic traits under different parameters (see Supplemental Material for details on simulation).
-We found that both methodologies yielded similar results, therefore, we chose the first approach for simplicity (Fig. S1).
-To identify cases of male- or female-biased MD (i.e., one sex being predominantly larger than the other), we took each of the morphological measurements and calculated the Size Dimorphism Index (SDI) proposed by Lovich and Gibbons (57), then summed all the SDIs to obtain a single index for each species.
-We compared the SDI with MD to reveal that morphological dimorphism was mostly male-biased (i.e., males larger; 103 species, 94.5%) while only 6 species (5.5%) were female-biased (i.e., females larger; Fig. S2).
+We quantified morphological dimorphism based on 14 measurements taken from field captures: body mass, total and exposed culmen, commissure width, bill height, folded and spread wing length, wing width, wing shape and aspect ratio, wing taper, wing loading, wing area, and length of the longest rectrix.
+We measured only adult individuals, of both sexes where available, for a total of 109 species with complete data for both sexes and included in the molecular phylogeny (40).
+We scaled these 14 measurements to unit variance and performed a Principal Component Analysis (PCA) keeping all PC axes (Table S1).
+We included body mass in in the PCA to characterize sexual size differences that have been shown to be important for inter and intra-specific interactions (51).
+We then calculated Morphological Dimorphism (MD) as the Euclidean distance between males and females in the multidimensional space defined by the 14 PCs for each species (Fig. 1).
+We confirmed that this approach was able to detect multivariate dimorphism using simulations (see Supplemental Material for details)..
+To identify cases of male- or female-biased MD (i.e., one sex being predominantly larger than the other), we computed the log10 difference between female and male values for each measurement and summed all differences for each species.
+This showed that morphological dimorphism was mostly male-biased (i.e., males larger; 107 species, 91.5%) while only 10 species (8.5%) were female-biased (Fig. S1).

-Next, we calculated Tail Length Dimorphism (TLD) using the database from Clark (12), which includes length for all five rectrices for 332 hummingbird species.
-Additionally, we used the Colwell (51) body mass database with additional values for missing species from various sources (56–58; Dennys Plazas, unp. data; Rico-Guevara, unp. data) for a total of 244 species with weight data for both sexes.
-We then corrected for body size by dividing tail length of each sex by the square root of the corresponding body mass of each sex (12), and calculated tail dimorphism by subtracting the female value from the male value.
-We found that TLD using only the longest male rectrix was highly correlated with the TLD calculation using the sum of all rectrices (rho = 0.91, P < 0.001), so we calculated TLD of the longest male rectrix for simplicity (Fig. S1).
+Next, we calculated Tail Length Dimorphism (TLD) using the database from Clark (12), which includes length for all rectrices for 332 species.
+Additionally, we used the Colwell (51) body mass database with additional values for missing species from various sources (56–58; Dennys Plazas, unp. data; Rico-Guevara, unp. data) for 244 species with weight data for both sexes.
+We then corrected for size by dividing tail length of each sex by the square root of the corresponding body mass of each sex, given that tail length allometry has been shown to be 0.5 in hummingbirds (12), and calculated tail dimorphism by subtracting the female value from the male value.
+We found that TLD using only the longest male rectrix was highly correlated with the TLD sum of all rectrices (rho = 0.91, P < 0.001), so we calculated TLD of the longest male rectrix for simplicity (Fig. 1).
 This agrees with Clark (12), which states that typically just one tail-feather elongates in hummingbirds.

 Sexual dichromatism